 - U.S. District Courts for the Northern, Eastern, Central, and Southern Districts of California

-Amar Naik is an associate in the Antitrust and Competition Practice Group in the firm’s San Francisco office.
+Amar Naik is an associate in the Antitrust and Competition Practice Group in the firm’s Washington, D.C. office.

 Areas of Practice